MERLev/reVita/README.md

 - improve gyro sensivity in any game by disabling gyro deadband
 - external controllers support
 - per-game and global profiles

+## Compability

+- Full support
+  - All official games and some of the homebrew
+- Partial support without plugin menu opening [[How To]](https://github.com/MERLev/remaPSV2#known-issues)
+  - Adrenaline, PS4link, some of the homebrew
+- No support
+  - Livearea, all other system apps, some of the homebrews

 ## Installation